OUIsolutions/LuaSingleUnity/README.md

 # LuaSingleUnity
-LuaSingleUnity is a tool that provides Lua in a single file format for easy integration into projects.
+LuaSingleUnity is a implementation of [lua](https://www.lua.org/)  that provides Lua in a single file format for easy integration into projects.
 It offers two main variants of implementation files along with a header file.

 ## Releases